Cherreads

 The maester set aside a bloodied cloth and let out a slow breath.
 The fire in the hearth crackled but gave little warmth.

-"The bleeding has stopped," Luwin said, voice low and measured.
+"The bleeding has stopped, My lady," Luwin said, voice low and measured.

 "His heart still beats, but faintly.
 The fever lingers, though I've cooled his brow thrice over.
-I've given him milk of the poppy for the pain, but…" He hesitated, the rest unspoken.
+I've given him milk of the poppy for the pain, but…" He hesitated.

 Luwin adjusted his chain, the links glinting in the firelight.
 "There's no wound to match what I've seen.
-The nosebleed, yes, but no cut, no blow, no bruise that could have caused such weakness.
+He had a bloodied nose, yes, but no cut, no blow, no bruise that could have caused such weakness.
 I've treated fevers and wounds enough to know this isn't either."

 Her fingers tightened on the blanket.
 "Then what did this?"